replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 title: "Migrating to Change kURL CSI Add-Ons"
 ---

-As of kURL [v2022.10.28-0](https://kurl.sh/release-notes/v2022.10.28-0), MinIO, Longhorn and OpenEBS support migrating data from Rook.
+For kURL [v2022.10.28-0](https://kurl.sh/release-notes/v2022.10.28-0) and later, MinIO, Longhorn, and OpenEBS support migrating data from Rook.

-If you need to migrate to a different storage provider than the aforementioned ones, check out [Migrating](/docs/install-with-kurl/migrating)
+For information about how to migrate from Rook to a storage provider other than MinIO, Longhorn, or OpenEBS, see [Migrating](/docs/install-with-kurl/migrating).

 When initially installing the following kURL spec: